saitaiky/notebook/docs/docs/cloud-computing/aws/development/elastic-beanstalk.md

 Q: While creating an Elastic bean stalk environment via CLI, you receive an error message - `The instance profile aws-elasticbeanstalk-ec2-role associated with the environment does not exist`.
 Why does this happen?

 A: AWS EB CLI cannot create the **instance profile** for your beanstalk environment if your IAM role has no permission to creating roles.

+Logging in to the CLI also assumes the Elastic Beanstalk role in your account which means it has already been associated a role already, just hasn't had enough permission.
 :::

 ## Workflow of Elastic Beanstalk.